How To Tell if Someone is Stalking you on Snapchat

 One other neat thing about Snapchat Stories is that you can see who has read it.

-- Swipe up from the bottom and you should see an icon of an eye with a number next to it.
+- You should see an icon of an eye with a number next to it.
 That’s how many people have viewed your Story.
-You will also see a list of the names of people who have viewed it.
+Swipe up from the bottom and you will also see a list of the names of people who have viewed it.

 - If you have many views you may not see the individuals who have looked at your story.
 For most users, you will see a list of contacts – If one or two contacts are frequently at the top, they’re viewing this story often.

 You can do this for most posts on Snapchat.
 It will show you how many people and who has viewed it.
 If you see a + with the number of views instead of names it’s because too many people have viewed your story.

 Did someone screenshot your Snapchat Story?